germanescobar/prisma-transactional/README.md

-# Prisma Transactional Context for PostgreSQL
+# Prisma Transactional Context

-This package adds support for transactions across functions without having to explicitly pass it around (argument drilling).
+This package adds support for transactions across functions without having to explicitly pass them around (argument drilling).

-Underneath, it uses the AsyncLocalStorage to store the transaction and Proxy to wrap the prisma client.
+Underneath, it uses the [AsyncLocalStorage](https://nodejs.org/api/async_context.html) to store the transaction and [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to wrap the prisma client.

+It also supports [**savepoints**](https://en.wikipedia.org/wiki/Savepoint) to mimic nested transactions in databases that support this feature (tested in PostgreSQL only for now). **Savepoints** are enable by default, see below on how to disable them.

 ## Installation